 Make the dipping sauce and set aside.

 After chopping kimchi, squeeze out its juice as much as possible with a spoon through a sieve.
-You can use a cloth but it might get stained and smell like kimchi afterward.
-I didn’t have any cloth so used the sieve, and it worked just fine.
+You can use a muslin cloth too but it might get stained and smell like kimchi afterward.
+I used the sieve and it worked just fine.

-Mix minced pork, chopped kimchi, chives, garlic, eggs and ginger.
+Mix minced pork, garlic, chopped kimchi, chives, eggs and grated ginger.

-Add sesame oil, white pepper and a little bit of salt. kimchi is already quite salty so you don’t need to season heavily.
+Add sesame oil, white pepper and a little bit of salt. kimchi itself is quite salty so you don’t need to season heavily.

 Separate the wrappers and place them on a board or a tray.

-With a spoon, place the filling in the middle of wrapper (refer to photo above).
-The key is to make sure there’s enough space around the filling to seal the dumpling properly.
+With a spoon, place the filling in the middle of the wrapper (refer to photo above).
+The key is to make sure there’s enough space (about 1 1/2 inch) around the filling to seal the dumpling properly.

 To see how to shape and seal the dumplings click here to see the video

 Not too complicated, right?
 Trust me you will get the hang of it after making a few :-).